Platane/midnight-pizza-temptation/README.md

 <img title="map" src="https://github.com/Platane/midnight-pizza-temptation/blob/master/screenshot/map.png?raw=true" width="200">

-The map generation follow this steps:
+The map generation follows this steps:
-- pick N point in a non uniform, perlin noise based repartition
+- pick N points in a non uniform, perlin noise based repartition.
-- generate a first graph from the voronoi tesselation of the N points
+- generate a first graph from the voronoi tesselation of the N points.
 - use A* algorithm with non-optimal heuristic to link end points to each others, keep only the arcs found as solutions.

-## navigation IA
+## navigation AI

-The carrier determine the path to follow with a simple A* algorithm.
+The carriers determine the path to follow with a simple A* algorithm.

 They accelerate when the distance with the carrier ahead is short enought, brake otherwise.